-After five (5) consecutive years' service an employee will receive from the employer gifts valued at (\$75.00).
+After five (5) consecutive years' service an employee will receive from the employer gifts valued at seventy-five (\$75.00) dollars.

-After ten (10) consecutive years' service an employee will receive from the employer gifts valued at (\$125.00).
+After ten (10) consecutive years' service an employee will receive from the employer gifts valued at one hundred and twenty-five (\$125.00) dollars.

-After fifteen (15) consecutive years' service an employee will receive from the employer gifts valued at (\$200.00).
+After fifteen (15) consecutive years' service an employee will receive from the employer gifts valued at two hundred (\$200.00) dollars.